Netanyahu says proposed Palestinian capital will be in Abu Dis

 After U.S. President Donald Trump presented his peace plan, Netanyahu told reporters the United States recognizes Jerusalem as Israel’s undivided capital, “by which I mean, within its fences,” an apparent reference to municipal boundaries.

+“Israel is offering the Palestinians, at the end of the process, conditional, limited sovereignty,” Netanyahu said.

+Palestinians were absent from Trump’s announcement and Palestinian President Mahmoud Abbas called the plan the “slap of the century.”

-Reporting by Dan Williams and Arshad Mohammed; Editing by Mary Milliken and Chris Reese
+Reporting by Dan Williams and Arshad Mohammed; Editing by Mary Milliken, Chris Reese and Jonathan Oatis